majidalaeinia/pretty-logger/README.md

 # Pretty Logger

-Developer friendly pretty log for ruby developers.
+Developer friendly pretty log for Ruby on Rails developers.

 ### Installation
 Add the following lines to your `Gemfile`.